CrowdHailer/me/2025-01-02/the-evolution-of-a-structural-code-editor/index.md

 5. **Reduced complexity**
 There is no lexer or parser so issues like [fault tolerant parsing](https://gleam.run/news/fault-tolerant-gleam/) are entirely circumvented.

+Several other structed editor projects exist.
+Jetbrains has [MPS](https://www.jetbrains.com/mps/) which targets creating your own domain specific languges.
+[Tylr](https://tylr.fun/) is a beautiful example but currently only good for one line of code at a time.

 ## An adhoc first attempt